PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Results and Discussion

 \section{Results and Discussion}

-We study the effects of pre-training, different extractor models, two-step strategies, joint learning, data augmentation and the incorporation of the extraction loss on lyrics transcription of polyphonic music.
-A music genre analysis together with error and spectrogram analysis is also performed to understand the behavior of lyrics transcription systems for different music genres.
+We study the effects of pre-training, different extractor models, two-step strategies, integrated fine-tuning, data augmentation and the incorporation of the extraction loss on lyrics transcription of polyphonic music.
+In-depth spectrogram analysis, error analysis and music genre analysis are also performed to understand the behavior of lyrics transcription systems for different music genres.
 We further conduct ablation study on the proposed model to explore the contributions of each sub-component.
 Also, a comparative study of the proposed models with the existing approaches is presented.

-We present a summary of the performance of the baseline approaches - the two-step extraction-transcription models, and direct modeling approaches, as well as the proposed joint training approaches in Table~\ref{summary_table}.
-We also present different joint-training mechanisms that include transcription-oriented training, data augmentation and inclusion of the extraction loss.
+We present a summary of the performance of the baseline approaches - the two-step models, and direct modeling approaches, as well as the proposed approach and its variants in Table~\ref{summary_table}.
+We also present different integrated fine-tuning mechanisms that include transcription-oriented training and inclusion of the extraction loss.